What Is Business Sustainability?

 2. Shared value

 Shared value argues that companies can generate value for the firm and society simultaneously.
-But something is missing — shared value does not emphasize the importance of time and future generations, both key to sustainable development.
+But something is missing — shared value does not emphasize the importance of time and future generations, both key to sustainable business development.

 For example: Nike creates shared value through its woven FlyKnit, because the product created fewer wasteful offcuts and a cheaper shoe for consumers.
 Yet, if Nike ends up selling more shoes, then the impact on future generations is arguably worse,[2] because of greater resource use and shoes discarded at the end of their life.